-Students who receive federal or state financial aid must be making satisfactory academic progress (SAP) toward earning a degree.
+Students who receive institutional aid must be making satisfactory academic progress (SAP) toward earning a degree.
 For SAP purposes, progress is measured by the student's cumulative GPA, percentage of credit hours earned in relation to those attempted, and the length of the academic program.
 In order to ensure that each student makes satisfactory progress both in terms of the cumulative number of hours completed and the cumulative GPA earned, Aquinas College will use the following satisfactory academic progress policy and analyze student performance at the end of each semester.

 The Office of Financial Aid reviews student transcripts at the end of each fall, spring, and summer semester.
-The first time a student fails to meet the minimum requirements of the grade point average and/or the 67% passing rate, he or she will be placed on a one semester financial aid warning.
+The first time a student fails to meet the minimum requirements of the grade point average, he or she will be placed on a one semester financial aid warning.
 The student's financial aid will continue through the warning period.
-If the student fails to meet the minimum requirements at the end of the warning period, he or she will be placed on satisfactory academic progress suspension and financial aid will be terminated.
+If the student fails to meet the minimum requirements of the particular award at the end of the warning period, he or she will be placed on satisfactory academic progress suspension and financial aid will be terminated.
 A student has the right to appeal the suspension.